vkuznecovas/mouthful/README.md

 * Server side caching to prevent excessive database calls
 * Rate limiting
 * Honeypot feature, to prevent bots from posting comments
-* Migrations from existing commenting engines(isso)
+* Migrations from existing commenting engines(isso, disqus)
 * Configuration - most of the features can be turned on or off, as well as customized to your preferences.

 # Installation